 The blood vessels that nourish the tooth and the blood vessels that nourish the ligaments holding the tooth to your bone are independent of one another.
-Therefore, by cleaning, shaping and sealing inside the tooth, we simply remove the infection without affecting the ligament holding the tooth in the bone.
+Therefore, by cleaning, shaping and sealing inside the tooth, we remove the infection without affecting the ligament holding the tooth in the bone.
 This allows us to keep a tooth that you would otherwise need pulled.

 When the infection has spread to the roots’ ends and caused bone loss around the roots, once the canal system is cleaned and sealed with a root canal, the body will regrow the bone into the area that previously had bone loss.

-A tooth with a root canal has essentially been hollowed out to remove the pulpal tissue, and as such it has become weakened and prone to fracture.
+A tooth that has undergone a root canal has been hollowed out to remove the pulpal tissue, which weakens the tooth and makes it prone to fracture.
 Think of a crown as a football helmet placed over a tooth for protection from food and your other teeth.
 Crowns also produce a good coronal seal so bacteria does not reenter the interior tooth, necessitating an endodontic retreat.

-Most patients report an immediate pain relief, though tooth sensitivity when biting is possible for up to seven days afterwards, however, the sensation to cold will be completely absent.
-Your dentist will typically prescribe you some NSAIDs (such as Motrin or Aleve) post operatively to reduce the inflammation that may arise and significantly reduce any possible post-op pain.
-In rare instances antibiotics are prescribed.
+Most patients report an immediate pain relief, though tooth sensitivity when biting is possible for up to seven days after a root canal.
+The sensation to cold will be completely absent.
+Your dentist will typically prescribe NSAIDs such as Motrin or Aleve after the procedure to reduce any inflammation and post-op pain.
+In rare instances, antibiotics are prescribed.

-Root canals, being a specialty service, are more time-consuming due the specialized instruments needed and the greater value of clinical intuition that is required to properly clean the inside of a tooth without damaging the bone around it.
-It does not matter what brand of file or technique a dentist uses to clean the inside of a tooth; if they fail to find all the canals, a missed canal will cause a failure of the root canal.
+Root canals are more time-consuming for a number of reasons: They are a specialty service that require specialized instruments and skill to properly clean the inside of a tooth without damaging the bone around it.
+It does not matter what brand of file or technique dentists use to clean the inside of a tooth; if they fail to find all the canals, the root canal will fail.